acrawford73/urlshortener/deploy/installation.md

 # Installation Guide

 The following project installation guide is based on Digital Ocean's Marketplace Django pre-installed image.

-This image uses Django v5.0, but will be changed to v4.2.18.
+This image uses Django v5.0, but this project uses the latest v4.2.x version.
+It also includes Nginx, PostgreSQL, Certbot, and Gunicorn.

 For demonstration purposes, the guide will use "psinergy.link" as the web domain.